ji-zai/personal-site/content/essays/seek-truth.md

         >

         But I believe seeking truth is a more powerful antidote to schlep blindness (i.e. not being able to see certain paths - startup ideas in this case) than either relying on ignorance, or asking “what problem do I wish someone else would solve for me?”.

+- Something about how easy it is to delude yourself into thinking that
+- I definitely see myself increasing the duration of truth seeking practice as I have more leverage since the weight of idea increases far more than the weight of executing that idea (bec.
+AI will do it for me). - This is powerful.
+This just makes so much sense.

+In fact all of your essays are downstream consequences of this.
+Truth seeking teams NEED to be small because collective delusion grows exponentially with number of people.
+Truth seekers are invaluable, therefore you will only have companies of cofounders because only cofounder level equity makes sense for them.
+This is the truth about the world that at this moment I see unfolding in front of us, and probably faster than we expect.

+By building a truth seeking team the right way, you will outcompete any team that has a greater collective delusion than your team.
+It will only be a matter of time.

+Dear founder, I admire you for setting out to bring something of value into this world. (a nice heartfelt conclusion would be nice.
+I would appreciate it as a reader.)